Fire Department Plan Reviewer/Fire Marshal Duties

 - Acknowledge class K extinguisher and interconnection with fire alarm system, if it is present.

 - Two sets of plans showing booth dimensions, nozzles and protection areas are required to be submitted.

 - Duct and plenum compliance with NFPA 17.

 - Show location of manual pull station.

 - Building plans for spray booths are also required to be submitted.

-- Two sets of plans showing site plan with tank location are required to be submitted.
+- Two sets of professionally engineered plans showing site plan with tank location are required to be submitted.

 - Cut sheets on tank with UL listing and secondary containment are required to be submitted.

-- Tank installation will be reviewed in accordance with NFPA 30 and NCIFC Chapter 22 and 34.
+- Tank installation shall be designed in accordance with NFPA 30 and applicable chapters of the 2018 NCIFC.